 Lessons will be held in groups but also, and most importantly, individually.

-The group lessons cover two areas: firstly, an historical overview of piano music from the 1950’s to the present day, where students will listen to and analyse significant pieces; secondly, an approach to theory, where the student will learn about reading and decoding scores, interpretation, body movements, techniques (from using the piano strings to prepared piano, from improvisation to chance operations), interaction with electronics etc. The individual tuition consists of eight one-hour lessons, divided among the four teaching sessions organised during the academic year, from October to May.
+The course consists of 4 teaching sessions with two individual lessons and a collective one for each session.
+The individual tuition consists of eight one-hour lessons, divided among the four teaching sessions organised during the academic year, from October to May.
+The group lessons cover two areas: firstly, an historical overview of piano music from the 1950’s to the present day, where students will listen to and analyse significant pieces; secondly, an approach to theory, where the student will learn about reading and decoding scores, interpretation, body movements, techniques (from using the piano strings to prepared piano, from improvisation to chance operations), interaction with electronics etc. Dates of lessons for the Academic Year 2022/2023 will be published in October.

 Each of the teaching sessions will be held over two days and will be divided into three parts: